Jackyijun/Power-Outage-Investigation/README.md

 # Power-Outage-Investigation
 **by David Sun & Yijun Luo**

+>The Data used for this exlploratory analysis is [here](https://engineering.purdue.edu/LASCI/research-data/outages/outagerisks).

 # Introduction
 This analysis works on a dataset pertaining to the major power outages witnessed across the US, from January 2000, to July 2016.
 Gathered and compiled by Sayanti Mukherjee and others in [this article](https://www.sciencedirect.com/science/article/pii/S2352340918307182), the dataset includes information on the specific time of each outage, the causes related to outage, regional climate information, impact of outage, geographic and economic statistics of the affected state, regional land usage and population information.